awwx/meteor-appcache/README.md

 - [x] Get files hashes from the bundler instead of calculating them at runtime.

-- [ ] Verbose server logging of requests for debugging.
+- [-] Verbose server logging of requests for debugging.
 (It's hard to see what is actually happening on the network from the browser when an app cache is used).
+(Separate diagnostics or testing project).

-- [ ] Does disabling event propagation in appcache event stop verbose logging by the browser in the console log?
+- [x] Does disabling event propagation in appcache event stop verbose logging of app cache events by Chrome in the console log?
+      Answer: no.

-- [ ] Option to enable/disable verbose logging by the browser if so.
+- [-] Option to enable/disable verbose logging by the browser if so.

 - [x] Option to disable app caching for particular browsers.